jiannanzhou/jiannanzhou.github.io/research.md

-**Survey Evidence on Habit Formation: Existence, Specification, and Implication** [[Paper]](/research/habit/Habit_Zhou_Paper.pdf) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3685591)
+**Measuring Habit Formation** *New Version Coming Soon* [[Old version]](/research/habit/Habit_Zhou_Paper.pdf) [[Old version SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3685591)
-> Habit formation is a staple of macroeconomics and finance, but insufficient micro evidence has led to controversies over its existence, specification, and implication.
-This paper documents new and extensive micro evidence for habit formation, through survey experiments eliciting ten preference parameters informative about habit formation.
-The evidence suggests that habit forms both internally and externally, depreciates by around two-thirds annually, and has an about equisized welfare impact as peer effect.
-I also propose and implement the first set of formal tests of additive and multiplicative habits and find that these ubiquitous preferences are rejected.
-Evidence-based simulations show that combining habit formation with peer effect could explain the Easterlin paradox.
+> For millennia, habit formation has been recognized as essential across numerous disciplines, yet insufficient economic measurements have led to controversies regarding its existence, specification, and implications.
+This paper introduces new and extensive measurements of habit formation through hypothetical-choice experiments that elicit nine habit-related preference parameters.
+The findings reveal that habit forms internally, decays by two-thirds annually, and exerts a welfare impact three times that of peer effects.
+We introduce and conduct the first formal tests of additive and multiplicative habits, demonstrating systematic rejection of these widely used specifications.
+The measurements indicate that, contrary to common beliefs, habit formation alone (or peer effects alone) cannot resolve the Easterlin paradox, although combining them could.